Introduction to SAFE

 An introduction to SAFE bootstrapping

-SAFE bootstrapping is an incredible, seemingly magical, technique to calculate bias-corrected point estimates and sampling variance for effect sizes.
+SAFE bootstrapping is an incredible, seemingly magical, technique to calculate bias-corrected point estimates and sampling variance for meta-analytic effect sizes.
 SAFE bootstrapping is particularly useful for novel effect sizes for which sampling variance formulas may not be known.
-In some cases, it is also more unbiased than traditional plugin formulas for variance and point estimates.
+In some cases, it is also more unbiased than traditional plug-in formulas for variance and point estimates.

 How does it work?